As regenerative medicine expands, so does the noise.

 -

-Each batch shows 95 to 98 percent post-thaw viability, verified independently
+Each batch shows over 90 percent post-thaw viability, verified independently

 -